 Danielle Walker, soprano

-Danielle Walker returns to Sarasota Opera for the 2013 Winter Festival Season to sing the role of Giulietta di Kelbar in the rarely seen Jérusalem.
-Recent Sarasota Opera appearances have included Hélène in Verdi's Jérusalem, Giulietta di Kelbar in Verdi's Un giorno di regno.
-Ms. Walker made her Sarasota Opera debut as Donna Elvira in Don Giovanni and was last seen as Micaela in the 2012 production of Carmen.
+Danielle Walker returns to Sarasota Opera for the 2014 Winter Festival Season to sing the role of Hélène in the rarely seen Jérusalem.
+Recent Sarasota Opera appearances have included Hélène in Verdi's Jérusalem, Giulietta di Kelbar in Verdi's Un giorno di regno, Micaela in Carmen, and Donna Elvira in Don Giovanni.
 Recently she made her Carnegie Hall debut singing Haydn’s Paukenmesse with the New England Symphony as well as her Opera Orchestra of New York debut in Carnegie as Mlle.
 Jouvenot in Adriana Lecouvreur.

 Ms. Walker was member of the Domingo-Thornton Young Artist program at Los Angeles Opera where she sang the role of The Girl in the American première of Schreker‘s Die Gezeichneten, conducted by James Conlon.
 Additional roles with Los Angeles Opera have included covering Freia in Das Rheingold, Ortlinde in Die Walküre, Adina in L’Elisir d’Amore, and singing Suor Dolcina in Suor Angelica as well as performing in concert under Placido Domingo.
 She also sang on the Gustavo Dudamel Fellow Concerts with the LA Philharmonic.